advanCFD/libROUNDSchemes/README.md

 ## Citation

-If you use our library, please cite the publications describing its theory and implementation [1].
+If you use our library, please cite the publications describing its theory [1] and implementation [2].
 - [1] Deng, X., 2023.
 A Unified Framework for Non-linear Reconstruction Schemes in a Compact Stencil.
 Part 1: Beyond Second Order. *Journal of Computational Physics*, p.112052.
+- [2] Deng, X., 2023.
+A new open-source library based on novel high-resolution structure-preserving convection schemes. *Journal of Computational Science*, p.102150.

 ## Validation and Verification
 ### 1. Accuracy test